gcgarner/IOTstack/docs/Custom.md

 Create a file called `compose-override.yml` in the main directory, and place your modifications into it.
 These changes will be merged into the `docker-compose.yml` file next time you run the build script.

+The `compose-override.yml` file has been added to the `.gitignore` file, so it shouldn't be touched when upgrading IOTstack.
+It has been added to the backup script, and so will be included when you back up and restore IOTstack.
+Always test your backups though!
+New versions of IOTstack may break previous builds.

 ## How it works
 1. After the build process has been completed, a temporary docker compose file is created in the `tmp` directory.
 2. The script then checks if `compose-override.yml` exists: